petertuton/virtual-partner-bootcamp/Azure Application Developer/Day 3 - Security/whiteboard design/WDS trainer guide - Secure cloud solutions.md

 **Use Dynamic Data Masking**

-We can use Dynamic Data Masking (DDM) to protect sensitive data from view using masking objuscation techniques based on role for data consumers.
+We can use Dynamic Data Masking (DDM) to protect sensitive data from view using masking obfuscation techniques based on role for data consumers.

 **NOTE**